MIXING & EFFECTS

 compression ratio, to prevent clipping.

 - RMS - RMS (or average input) detection.
 RMS mode allows transients to pass but the compressor will still respond to longer-duration sounds.
 It's best suited for compression of instruments or vocals.
-RMS is favoured for these duties as it is less likely to affect the transients in the original material and result in a smoother, less aggressive and more natural sounding compression.
+RMS is favored for these duties as it is less likely to affect the transients in the original material and result in a smoother, less aggressive and more natural sounding compression.
 NOTE: Don't rely on RMS for any final level control, remember those transients are passing uncompressed.

 PEAK vs RMS NOTE: For the master band, a limiter (PEAK mode) is normally used.
 For the other bands, PEAK or RMS is used depending on the desired